rmclarklab/BSA/README.md

 Important!
 (May 1, 2019):
 I need to reintroduce the haplodiplpoid option.
-The -pmaj option infers the other parent based on ALL selected and unselected samples, which is actually not how it should be in paired samples with haplodiploid male parents!
-Change the manual accordingly.
+The -pmaj option infers the other parent based on ALL selected and unselected samples, which is actually not how it should be in paired samples with haplodiploid male parents.
+This also needs to be incorporated into the absolute value method.

 Our program will help you find loci under selection with a bulked segregant approach and produce publication-quality figures.
 We emphasize user-friendliness so do not hesitate to email Andre (a.kurlovs@gmail.com) if you have any questions or concerns.
 This program is described in the following publication:
 - Kurlovs, A. H., Snoeck, S., Kosterlitz, O., Van Leeuwen, T., and Clark, R. M. Some flashy title.
 Under review (for a preprint, see bioRxiv ########; doi: some_magic_url)